IndoNLP/nusa-crowd/DATALOADER.md

     git fetch upstream
     git rebase upstream/master

+Or you can install the pre-commit hooks to automatically pre-check before commit by:

+    pre-commit install
 **Run these commands in your custom branch**.

 Push these changes to **your fork** with the following command: